Red fox: Sardinia, Italy

-Behaviour
+Behaviour and ecology

 Social and territorial behaviour

 Red foxes either establish stable home ranges within particular areas or are itinerant with no fixed abode.
 They use their urine to mark their territories.
 A male fox raises one hind leg and his urine is sprayed forward in front of him, whereas a female fox squats down so that the urine is sprayed in the ground between the hind legs.
 Urine is also used to mark empty cache sites, used to store found food, as reminders not to waste time investigating them.
+Males generally have higher urine marking rates during late summer and autumn, but the rest of the year the rates between male and female are similar.
 The use of up to 12 different urination postures allows them to precisely control the position of the scent mark.

 Red foxes live in family groups sharing a joint territory.
 In favourable habitats and/or areas with low hunting pressure, subordinate foxes may be present in a range.
 Subordinate foxes may number one or two, sometimes up to eight in one territory.
 These subordinates could be formerly dominant animals, but are mostly young from the previous year, who act as helpers in rearing the breeding vixen's kits.
 Alternatively, their presence has been explained as being in response to temporary surpluses of food unrelated to assisting reproductive success.
 Non-breeding vixens will guard, play, groom, provision and retrieve kits, an example of kin selection.
 Red foxes may leave their families once they reach adulthood if the chances of winning a territory of their own are high.
 If not, they will stay with their parents, at the cost of postponing their own reproduction.